Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #### Locks and multiprocessing

 In a SMP system, an attempt to acquire a lock requires moving the cache line containing that lock to the local CPU cache.
 If another CPU tries to check the lock it forces the value held in the cache of the first CPU to be written back to memory (to ensure consistency).
-If multiple processors are spinning on the same lock there is a overhead because of the need to ensure memory consistency
+If multiple processors are spinning on the same lock there is a overhead because of the need to ensure memory consistency.

 Mellor-Crummey and Scott lock (MCS or `queued spinlocks`) are a way to better implement spinlocks on multicore systems to avoid this overhead.